SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

-i.- Delete all existing code an replace it with the code provided in the `CreateTagCreatorID.py` file j.- Once you paste the new code click "Deploy" j.- In the Code Source menu click Test k.- In Configure test event leave Create new test event selected, In event name type create_tags and click "Create Test" Button
+i.- Delete all existing code an replace it with the code provided in the `CreateTagCreatorID.py` file j.- Once you paste the new code click "Deploy" j.- In the Code Source menu click Test k.- In "Configure test event" leave Create new test event selected, In event template leave "Hello-world".
+In name type "create_tags", leave the rest as it is and click "Create Test" Button.
+Voila your lambda function is set!

 ![alt text](https://raw.githubusercontent.com/SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/main/img/6.png)